 - Almond Meal: You can use store-bought almond meal or almond flour, or you can make your own.
 Start with 1/3 cup of slivered, sliced, or whole almonds.
 Pulse them in a food processor until a crumbly meal has formed.
-Do not run the food processor continuously; you may end up with almond butter.
+Do not run the food processor continuously because you might end up with almond butter.
 Little pulses are best.
-You will end up with around 1/3 cup almond meal.

 - Dried Blueberries: Sometimes I have a hard time finding dried blueberries in the store.
 If you can’t find them, you can just sub dried cranberries.

 - Sunflower Seeds: I like to use salted sunflower seeds because they add a little salt to the sweet dried fruit/honey.
-I love the salty sweet taste and I think you will too.
 If using unsalted, add another 1/8 teaspoon salt to the recipe.
 Instead of sunflower seeds, try using chopped peanuts, cashews, or almonds.